guiglass/Unreal_Engine_5_Live_Production_Example/README.md

 <br><br>
 Note that the <b>AvatarPoseReceiver</b> node also includes a real-time re-targeting feature located in the Details tab.
 This can be helpful if the mocap avatar in APS and Unreal game character's skeleton are slightly different from each other and can correct offsets after tpose calibration.
 You may enable and override rotation or translation offsets by using the checkboxes for any of the bone groups: Neck, Spine, Shoulders, Legs, Arms, Hands and Fingers.
 The Rotation Weight and Location Weight input fields are for setting the amount of retargeting.
 <br><br>
-Parameter's function:
+Parameters:

  - **Client Number** - Allows specifying which client connection to use as the source for motion capture data.
-The client number corresponds to the "client" designations of the APSCore scene object (Default = Client_0)
+The client number corresponds to the "client" designations of the APSCore scene object (Default = Client_0).
  - **Can Update Lengths** - Apply bone translations for bones that can be stretched.
 Some bones can translate as well as rotate, but translation is optional and may not be desired.
  - **Can Update Blendshapes** - Apply blendshapes from APS avatar to the UE avatar mesh.
 For use with .fbx avatars that include blendshapes. *"Import Morph Targets" checkbox must be enabled !!*
  - **Import Uniform Scale** - This value must match the "Import Uniform Scale" value if it was changed when importing the avatar.
 Typically this is 1.